igor-morawski/HTPA32x32d/README.md

 # HTPA32x32d

 This repository contains tools to work with thermopile sensor array Heimann HTPA 32x32d and UDP communication module (included in the starting kit) in multi-view setup.
+It is still uner development for my research so there might be **no backward compability** between the commits.

 Thermopile sensor array is an extremely low-resolution far-infrared imaging sensor (camera).
 This sensor can preserve the privacy of people captured, so I use this sensor in my on-going research on using thermopile sensor arrays in monitoring systems capable of early event detection/risk assessment/accident prevention.